 Seeking their commitment early also shows that you are concerned for the interests of their department.
-Even if those you initially approach are not in the final list of stakeholders, you have established a path of communication that helps both they and you to explore how your organisation will work through the regulatory process.
+Even if those you initially approach are not in the final list of stakeholders, you have established initial communications that helps both they and you to explore how your organisation will work through the regulatory process.